The Police Vehicle in Your Rearview Mirror

 3) An Officer's Mistake Can Be Your Best Defence

-Because refusal is about lawful compulsion, the validity of the demand is critical.
-The Crown must prove, beyond a reasonable doubt, that:
+Because the charge is about lawful compulsion, the validity of the demand matters.
+The Crown must prove beyond a reasonable doubt that:

 - The demand was made by a peace officer;